bjartemisund/policy/privacy-policy.md

 * Co-marketing content providers
 * Recruiting tools providers
 * Internal communication tools providers
+* Law enforcement and judiciary based on a lawful order based on the jurisdiction we are subject to, or to combat unlawful use of our platform.

 We only share data with co-marketing content partners when you, at your own initiative, fill a form to obtain the content.
 We will make sure it